beginner137/Obsidian-simple-note-quiz/README.md

+## Release 1.1.0 Notes:
+### added option to use new bullet point as question separator like below
+- question 1?
+    - answer 1
+    - answer 2
+- question 2?
+    - answer 1
+    - answer 2
+---

 ## Simple Note Quiz

 This is a plugin that creates a simple quiz and makes marks on your current note just like the tests you took at school.